Investing in Type 1 Innovation—JDRF’s T1D Fund

-Editor’s note: Information in this piece was provided via interview with Sean Doherty, Executive Chairman of the T1D Fund.
-This interview on Type 1 Diabetes Research funding was created in partnership with JDRF through the JDRF – Beyond Type 1 Alliance.
+Editor’s note: Information in this piece was provided via interview with Sean Doherty, executive chairman of the T1D Fund.
+This interview on Type 1 Diabetes Research funding was created in partnership with JDRF, an active partner of Beyond Type 1 at the time of publication, through the JDRF – Beyond Type 1 Alliance.

 Driving Innovation in Type 1 Diabetes

-To navigate and propel promising treatments and therapies along this pipeline and attract more private investment to the fight against T1D, JDRF created the T1D Fund.
-A subsidiary of JDRF, the T1D Fund is a venture philanthropy fund that uses donated capital to accelerate life changing solutions to cure, prevent and treat Type 1 diabetes through catalytic equity investments.
-Unlike a traditional VC firm, instead of returning profit to investors, the T1D Fund routes any money earned from the investments back into the fund for future investment to supercharge the impact of donor contributions .
+To navigate and propel promising treatments and therapies along this pipeline and attract more private investment to the fight against type 1 diabetes (T1D), JDRF created the T1D Fund.
+A subsidiary of JDRF, the T1D Fund is a venture philanthropy fund that uses donated capital to accelerate life changing solutions to cure, prevent and treat type 1 diabetes through catalytic equity investments.
+Unlike a traditional VC firm, instead of returning profit to investors, the T1D Fund routes any money earned from the investments back into the fund for future investment to supercharge the impact of donor contributions.

 How the T1D Fund Works

 To get the T1D Fund started, JDRF provided $32 million of investment capital over four years.
 The T1D Fund is also funded by private donors, with a minimum donation of $500,000.
 After its initial funding, the fund raised an additional $50 million from approximately 70 donors, most with a direct connection to type 1 diabetes.
 Because any money earned from the Fund is routed back into future investments, donors do not receive any return on their money, making the Fund different from a typical venture capital firm.